Exhigh/Tethered_Spotify_DevTools/README.md

 #### Underlying-Method
-So, basically we use Koaloader to load `Lyptus32.dll` into the Spotify Executable, this is achieved using Search-Order Hijacking using the `propsys.dll` (32-bit) file provided by Koaloader.
+So, basically we use Koaloader to load `Lyptus32.dll` into the Spotify Executable, this is achieved using Search-Order Hijacking using Koaloader.

 We then search for a specific Hex String Pattern in the Spotify Executable which then we replace, this Hex String with the patched Hex String to enable the Dev-Tools within Spotify.